cbockhop32/EVTripPlanner_Python/README.md

 ## Running the program

+### Create virtual environment
+python3 -m venv .venv

+### Activate virtual environment
+. venv/bin/activate

+### Install packages using pip
+pip install -r requirements.txt

+### Run main.py
 python main.py

-This will bring up the GUI.
+Once you run main.py it will bring up the GUI.
 You can click on different starting and ending Chargers and it will calculate the distance between those two locations.

 ![alt text](imgs/screenshot1.png)